antonfdiaz/legacyProxy/README.md

 <img height="350" alt="IMG_0220" src="https://github.com/user-attachments/assets/00ff439f-74a7-4d5f-b569-32703612030f" />

 ### IMDb App
 Work in progress.
 Most things work but there are some blank sections and there's an error popup constantly showing up.
+Tested with IMDb 5.9.1.

 ## Requirements
 - Python 3